Battle of Nieuwpoort: Aftermath

 Spanish losses were high; in total from 2,500 to 4,000 killed and wounded and included some 600 taken prisoner.
 Many officers were lost and casualties were suffered by the elite units of the second line, veteran soldiers who were very hard to replace.
 The artillery train was also lost, while ninety Spanish standards were captured, while the Scots and Zeeland colours lost at Leffinghe were recaptured.
 Allied losses were also high - they amounted from 1,700 to 2,700 - these included the casualties at Leffinghen.
 British forces who bore the brunt of the Spanish attack suffered heavy losses of nearly 600 men, but was proof to the Dutch of their reliability in battle.

 Maurice's army remained in Nieuwpoort for fourteen days, and although his army had driven a Spanish army from the field, a rare feat at the time, the battle achieved little beyond that.
 The Dutch did not proceed to occupy or even invest Dunkirk, which had been the principal objective of the campaign.
 Their lines of communication had already been stretched to the limit and Maurice was soon forced to withdraw from the territory of the Spanish Netherlands.
-The Flemings, whom Maurice had hoped to rally to his revolt, remained loyal to the Spanish monarchy.
+The Flemish, whom Maurice had hoped to rally to his revolt, proved loyal to the Spanish monarchy.
 Dunkirkers would continue to prey on Dutch and English trade.
-Instead the allied army proceeded to Ostend, where they captured a large Spanish fort named 'Isabella'.
+Instead the allied army proceeded to Ostend, where it captured a large Spanish fort named 'Isabella'.

 Strategically, the lesson drawn from this battle was that it was more advantageous to besiege and capture towns than to attempt to win in the open field.
 This would increasingly characterise operations in the Eighty Years' War thenceforth.
-Nevertheless on the tactical side, Maurice's army had beaten a Spanish army.
-However, his reformed infantry had been dislodged from a strong defensive position by the Spanish infantry using its traditional methods and it was only his cavalry that had saved him from defeat.
-The Battle of Nieuwpoort is considered as the first challenge to the dominance of the tercios in sixteenth and seventieth century warfare.
+While Maurice's army had beaten a Spanish army, his reformed infantry had been dislodged from a strong defensive position by the Spanish infantry using its traditional methods, and it was only his cavalry that had saved him from defeat.
+The Battle of Nieuwpoort is considered to be the first challenge to the dominance of the tercios in sixteenth and seventieth century warfare.
 Spanish experts were quick to notice Maurice's innovation in tactics - furthermore there was even an adoption in the increase of light mounted troops in the Spanish army.

 News of the victory reached England; Elizabeth I was overjoyed - she repeatably said to her courtiers that Vere was, 'the worthiest captain of our time'.
-In addition several ballads entertained the English public after news of victory had broke.
+In addition several ballads entertained the English public after news of victory had broken.
 Meanwhile Isabella bore disappointment on news of the defeat but was relieved to find that her husband the Archduke had escaped the rout.